supamasS/cater-mate/README.md

 ## Daily Progress
 - April 21st (92% done)
-  - Updated README.md to link to Schema.png.
+  - Updated README.md to link to Schema.pdf.
   - Created schema for the project in Schema.png file.

 - April 20th (92% done)